 Learn more about the education specialist degree in school psychology in the UWEC course catalog.

 - Three letters of reference, preferably from faculty.
 One employer may be substituted for a faculty member.
 Letters of recommendation should address experiences that demonstrate a readiness for graduate level academic work; communication skills (oral and written); maturity, independence and ability to work with others; ability to work with children and youth; and interest and motivation for pursuing a career in school psychology.
-Please mail directly to Admissions.
+Please email your references to firstname.lastname@example.org.

 - Official transcripts from each institution where a degree was obtained (except UW-Eau Claire).
 Transcripts also are required from any institution where graduate coursework was completed that may be considered for transfer.
 Transcripts should be mailed directly to the Admissions Office.

 - Graduate Record Examination (GRE) scores are optional for individuals applying in 2021.

 - Total undergraduate GPA of 3.0 or higher.

 - The GRE will be optional for individuals applying in 2021.
 Scores will be considered if submitted.